Chart Color Schemes

 Aspley's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Aspley's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Aspley's health metrics are close to national benchmarks, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.

-The level of common health conditions among Aspley residents is somewhat typical, but higher than the national average for older cohorts.
-Approximately 54% (~7,383 people) of Aspley's population has private health cover, a rate that is fairly high.
+The level of common health conditions among Aspley residents is somewhat typical but higher than the nation's average among older cohorts.
+Approximately 54% (~7,383 people) of Aspley's total population has private health cover, which is fairly high.
 The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8 and 8.0% of residents respectively.
 66.6% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 Health outcomes among Aspley's working-age population are broadly typical.
-The area has 26.0% (3,555 people) of residents aged 65 and over, which is higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The area has 26.1% (3,569 people) of residents aged 65 and over, which is higher than the 15.2% in Greater Brisbane.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health